EkanshdeepGupta/mini-ool-interpreter/README.md

 # MiniOOL

-MiniOOL is a toy OOL language which is described at [MiniOOL Syntax And Semantics.](MiniOOL-Syntax-And-Semantics.pdf).
-This project is implementation of a MiniOOL interpreter as part of the CSCI-GA.3110-001 Honors Programming Languages Course by [Patrick Cousot](https://cs.nyu.edu/~pcousot/) in Fall 2020.
+MiniOOL is a toy programming language which is described at [MiniOOL Syntax And Semantics](MiniOOL-Syntax-And-Semantics.pdf).
+This project is an implementation of a MiniOOL interpreter as part of the CSCI-GA.3110-001 Honors Programming Languages Course by [Patrick Cousot](https://cs.nyu.edu/~pcousot/) in Fall 2020.

 # Build
 MiniOOL can be built using the included [makefile](makefile).
 Run `make` to compile the source code.

 ## Dependencies
-Requires:
 - ocamlc >= 4.07.1
 - ocamllex >= 4.07.1
 - menhir >= 20201216

 # Examples

 Find example source code in [./examples](examples).
-Try the interpreter on the following examples demonstrating the syntax and functionality of the language.
+Try the interpreter on the following examples demonstrating the syntax and functionality of MiniOOL.

 ### 1: Basic Syntax